-On August 6, 2019, the Board of Directors adopted corrected Ordinance No. 38 to transition from an at-large to a division-based election system in conformance with the California Voting Rights Act of 2001 ("CVRA").
-The director elections (for divisions 2, 3, and 4) in November 2020 were held under the new by-division election system.
+On August 6, 2019, the Board of Directors (Board) adopted corrected Ordinance No. 38 to transition from an at-large to a division-based election system in conformance with the California Voting Rights Act of 2001 ("CVRA").
+The director elections (for divisions 2, 3, and 4) in November 2020 were held under the new by-division election system (see the District's Final Approved Division Map depicted on Attachment 1).

-Section 22000 of the Elections Code requires the Board of Directors to adjust the boundaries of its divisions following the federal census that occurs every ten years.
+Pursuant to California Elections Code Section 22000 et seq., the Board must review its electoral division boundaries following the federal census that occurs every ten years, identify any significant demographic changes, and adjust the boundaries as necessary consistent with the US Constitution, Federal and State laws.
 In adjusting those boundaries, the Board is required to draw divisions that meet the following legal requirements: